KeyuLi/GenderClassification/README.md

 # GenderClassification
-a project of gender classification and a demo of real-time gender classification.
+We provide a Pytorch implementation of gender classification, you can achieve gender classification based on photo or video, and also you can use you conputer camera to achieve it.
 # Requirement
 * Ubuntu or Windows
 * Python3